mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 Related to your second question.
 I don't think the code speaks about the personality, but I am a software engineer, not a psychologist.
 I have seen messy people write great code and I have also seen (a lot) very carefull and clean people write bad (implementative) code.

 Limarc AmbalinaMar 24, 2021, 6:09 PM
-In your latest article: Theory\Stop Calling them 'Bugs'
+In your latest article: Quality\Stop Calling them 'Bugs'

 You talk about the standard of calling software glitches bugs leads to a removal of responsibility from the developers and the idea that bugs happen and are out of our control.